fbpx

 To ensure your tulip bulbs regrow the next season, you can also measure the acidity of the soil.
 Tulips grow best in slightly neutral to acidic soil.
 You can measure the pH with a garden soil test.
 If your soil is too basic or alkaline, you can add acidic mulch, peat moss, or animal manure to the soil.

-Blooming tulips
+blooming tulips

 Other summertime tulip tasks